ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 where the public key is available and verifiable outside the network.
 Among others, it may be utilized for interactions other entities from outside the network.
-The term is used to distinguish this publickey from other key-pairs belonging to the same entity, but which is only available within the (private) network.
+The term is used to distinguish this public key from other key-pairs belonging to the same entity, but which is only available within the (private) network.

 Originator